-There are content types that work better on certain channels over others.
+There are content types that work better on one channel than another.
 Short-form text shares make sense for Twitter.
 Infographics translate well via blogs.
-Look at your content in context of where it’ll be shared to give it the best possible chance for engagement.
+Look at your content in the context of where it’ll be shared to give it the best possible chance for engagement.

 Have the ideas been structured to flow sensibly?

 Visuals aside, there are ways to make a piece of writing more appealing with formatting alone.
-For example, headlines and subheadings are your friend; they visually break up the page by ideas.
+For example, headlines and subheadings are your friends; they visually break up the page by ideas.

 Is this piece readable?

 Your audience doesn’t have all the time in the world to sit and read your content.
-In fact, they need a reason to do so and readability definitely plays into that.
-Chunk ideas by short and concise paragraphs, call out noteworthy pull-quotes and provide links in your introduction that navigate readers to the sections of content they have the most interest in; these are just a few ways to aid in retention.
+In fact, they need a reason to do so, and readability is key.
+Chunk ideas by short and concise paragraphs, call out noteworthy pull-quotes, and provide links in your introduction that navigate readers to the section of content they’re most interested in; these are just a few ways to aid in retention.